 Therefore, the military cut has now breached the borders of simple and useful hairstyles for men.
 Consequently, it has become a statement cut, speaking of masculinity, ruggedness, and glamour.
 With that idea in mind, here are some of the best military cut ideas to help you jump on the trend.

 #1.
 The Burr Military Haircut

 Typically, the burr military haircut is obtained by clipping the entire head of hair using a guard number of two or even one, if you want to go for really short hair.
-As a consequence, your mane will measure an eight of an inch.
+As a consequence, your mane will measure an eighth of an inch.

 #2.
 Short on the Sides, Brushy on Top

 Here is an amazing idea for a military cut, for those gentlemen who still want to keep some of their hair lengths.
 Shave off the sides of your head as well as the back and leave some longer strands on top.
 Style them using mousse or gel.

 History teaches us that this military haircut was reserved for higher-ranking officials in the army.
 It allows you to keep up to two inches of hair on top.
 In addition, you can shave off the sides.
 Still, don’t forget about the parting on the side.